Kulathu Lab

 Erasmus studentship and PhD student 2016-2021

-Joined the Glatt Lab, Poland for a postdoc
+Joined the Glatt Lab, Poland on a Marie Curie fellowship for a postdoc

 Picture